 “I’m so proud!”

 I’ve often wondered about the meaning of “pride” and the fact that “being proud” can either be a very positive characteristic or a truly negative quality in people, depending on context.
-My daughter just graduated from college, and of course, I told the world how “proud” I was of her accomplishment.
+My daughter just graduated from college, and of course, how “proud” I was of her accomplishment.
 But, wait a minute.
 I have also always taught my children to be humble and never too “proud” in the way they carry or think of themselves.
 A deeper dive into the definition of the word helps explain and clarify my conflicting feelings whenever I use this word or see it applied to others.

 Dictionaries Have The Answer